neo-chem-synth-wave/ncsw-data/README.md

 #### Storage
-The [storage](/ncsw_data/storage) sub-package supports the creation, management, and querying of the Computer-assisted Chemical Synthesis (CaCS) SQLite database.
+The [storage](/ncsw_data/storage) sub-package supports the creation, management, and querying of the Computer-assisted Chemical Synthesis (CaCS) database.
-The database can be created or loaded as follows:
+The CaCS database can be created or loaded as follows:

 ```python
 from ncsw_data.storage.cacs.sqlite_db import CaCSSQLiteDatabase